1910 World Series: Game 4

 Chief Bender was chosen to start for Philadelphia, while King Cole was put out for Chicago as the last hope for the Cubs.
 Additionally, Jimmy Archer started as Chicago's catcher instead of Johnny Kling, as the Cubs believed that the Athletics had figured out Kling's signs.
 The game was planned to be held on Friday, but was postponed due to rain.

 Chicago began the scoring in the bottom of the first.
 Jimmy Sheckard was walked and stole second, before being brought home by Solly Hofman.
 However, in the third inning, with two outs, Amos Strunk tripled and Chief Bender, who was on first having been walked, scored.
 Strunk accidentally slid past third base and was tagged out, but Bender was home before him, tying the game at 1.

 In the fourth inning, Philadelphia had Eddie Collins on first when Home Run Baker doubled.
 Harry Davis struck out, but Danny Murphy doubled again and scored two runs for the Athletics.
 In the Cubs' half of the inning, Frank Schulte got to third after Solly Hofman's double.
 Frank Chance singled and Schulte went home, making it 3–2.
 Chicago had a good chance to re-tie the game, as there were no outs and they had men on first and second, but the Athletics took out Hofman and Heinie Zimmerman on a double play, and Harry Steinfeldt hit a fly ball, ending the fourth.

 The next few innings passed with many close chances for the Athletics.
 In both the sixth and the eighth inning Home Run Baker was out at the plate.
 Chicago pinch hit Johnny Kling for King Cole in their half of the eighth inning, and put Mordecai Brown on the mound for the ninth.

 In the bottom of the ninth, the Cubs were still behind 3–2, in serious danger of being swept.
 Frank Schulte doubled, and got to third when Hofman was tagged out bunting.
 Player-manager Frank Chance came up to bat with one out, and was hit by the first pitch on the finger, but the umpire ruled that he had walked into it.
 Then he tripled to center, tying the game.
 Although they now had a man on third, the next two Chicago players hit fly outs, and the game went into extra innings.

 In the bottom of the tenth inning, with two outs, Jimmy Sheckard came up to bat.
-Jimmy Archer on was second, having doubled.
-Sheckard's single to center won the game for Chicago, 3–4.
+Jimmy Archer was on second, having doubled.
+Sheckard's single to center won the game for Chicago, 4–3.